chrisgrieser/alfred-neovim-utilities/README.md

 	- <kbd>⇧⏎</kbd>: Search GitHub issues of the plugin.[^1]
 - `ip`: Search for plugins installed locally on your device.
 Mnemonic: `[i]installed [p]lugins`.
 The modifiers (<kbd>⌘⌥⌃⇧</kbd>) from the plugin-search also apply for this command.
 In addition:
 	- <kbd>fn⏎</kbd>: Open the local directory of the plugin in Finder.
 - `nvr`: Shows the latest posts from the neovim subreddit.
-(Limited to ~10 calls per minute.)
+(Due to reddit API limitations, the cache is only reloaded every ~10 minutes.)
 	- <kbd>⏎</kbd>: Open the post in the browser.
 	- <kbd>⌥⏎</kbd>: Copy the URL to the clipboard.
 	- <kbd>⇧</kbd>: Show author of the post.